 Chemistry is the branch of science that is concerned with changes and transformations with respect to matter and the factors that affect these transformations.
 It deals with the interactions between the fundamental components of matter.
 The chemical transformations in chemistry are often referred to as chemical reactions.
 We cannot deny the fact that our world is full of products that are some way or the other associated with chemical reactions.
-Some of them occur as a result of natural processes and the others are commercially manufactured using chemical reactions.
+Some of them even occur as a result of natural processes and the others are commercially manufactured chemically.

-Chemistry, in particular, plays a pivotal role as a sub-unit of science.
-It can explain the functioning of brain and even predict the weather patterns.
-Chemical engineers have used the laws and principles of chemistry to design processes for scaling of chemical reactions for commercial purposes.
-The production of fertilizers, super conducting ceramics, petroleum products, solvents, polymers, soaps, detergents, etc, are based on the chemistry of atoms and molecules.
+Chemistry, in particular, plays a pivotal role as a subunit of science.
+It can explain the functioning of the brain and even predict the weather patterns.
+Meanwhile, chemical engineers have used the laws and principles of chemistry to design processes for scaling chemical reactions for commercial purposes.
+The production of fertilizers, superconducting ceramics, petroleum products, solvents, polymers, soaps, detergents, etc, are based on the chemistry of atoms and molecules.

 As such use of chemistry in daily life and its importance is a crucial factor that improves human life at every level.
 Further, as we keep progressing, the addition of new dimensions to our knowledge of chemistry will guide us in producing new devices and chemicals that will be even more efficient than the present ones.

 Frequently Asked Questions – FAQs

 What is the most important or main purpose of science?

 Explain what is a scientific fact?

 The invention of plastic is a curse or a boon?

 You can keep visiting BYJU’S or download our app to further experience and learn how chemistry plays an important role in our lives.